Bruno17/multiTV/snippet.md

 {:.table .table-striped .table-hover}

 [^1]: MODX does not like =, ? and & in snippet parameters.
 If the template code has to use those signs, put the template code in a chunk or change the default templates in the config file.
+[^2]: If the snippet output is assigned to placeholder and PHx is installed, the page should be set to uncached and the Snippet should be called cached.
+Otherwise PHx will 'steal' the placeholders before the Snippet could fill them.